Black body radiation in a model universe with large extra dimensions and quantum gravity effects: MDR-modified black body radiation in a model universe with spatial dimensions

-The modified dispersion relation in a model universe with $D$ spatial dimensions can be written in the following form (see \cite{5}-\cite{9} for more details) where $L_P$, the Planck length in spacetime with $D$ spatial dimensions, depends on spacetime dimensionality (see \cite{9} for instance), and $f$ is a function that gives the exact dispersion relation \cite{5}.
-On the right hand side of equation(6) we have adopted a Taylor-series expansion for $E\ll \frac{1}{L_{P}}$.
-The parameter $\alpha_i$ is dimensionless and takes different values depending on the details of quantum gravity candidates.
-The rest energy of the particle is $m$ which is different from the mass parameter $\mu$; we expect $\mu \neq m$ if the coefficients $\alpha_i$ do not all vanish \cite{5}. \\ Based on the analysis of the previous section, the number of modes in the momentum interval between $p$ and $p+dp$, is given by To find the modified form of the total number of electromagnetic modes in MDR framework, we start with differentiating and applying a Taylor expansion to equation (6) to obtain where we have saved only terms up to the forth order of the Planck length and the rest mass has been neglected.
-Substituting the expressions for $p$ and $dp$, we find This is the modified number of electromagnetic modes in a cavity and in a model universe with $D$ spatial dimensions.
-Note that the average energy per mode is independent on the dimensionality of space and it can be given by (see for instance \cite{11}) Then, the modified spectral energy density is\\ This is the modified Planck distribution.
+\\ This is the modified Planck distribution.
 The influence of modified dispersion relation on spectral energy density in a model universe with large extra dimensions is obviously considerable.
-Figure $1$ shows the variation of the spectral energy density versus $\nu$ in Planck temperature for a model universe with $D$ spatial dimensions but without MDR effect.
+Figure $1$ shows the variation of the spectral energy density versus $\nu$ in Planck temperature for a model universe with $D$ spatial dimensions but without MDR effects.
 This figure shows that when the number of spatial dimensions increases, the frequency at which the distribution maximizes (the location of the distribution peak) will attain a noticeable shift toward higher frequencies.
 Also the distribution becomes wider and its height \emph{decreases} by increasing $D$.
 This shows that by increasing $D$, the number of modes located around the most probable frequency increases considerably.
 Figure $2$ depicts the variation of the \emph{modified} spectral energy density versus $\nu$ in $D$-spatial dimensions when quantum gravity effects are taken into account through MDR and temperature is fixed at the Planck temperature.
 While the location of peaks in this case are $D$-dependent in the same way as in Fig. $1$, the height of picks \emph{increases} by increasing $D$ and the distribution width increases also with $D$.
-So, there is a sharp difference between the results obtained in the presence of quantum gravity effects and their absence.
-This feature may provide in principle a direct clue to test the underlying theory in the lab.
-Comparison between these two figures shows that when quantum gravitational effects are taken into account, the frequency at which the distribution maximizes will attain a noticeable shift toward high frequencies.
-This is because of the impact of quantum gravitational terms on spectral energy density.
-Now we explain an important achievement of our analysis through figures 3 and 4.
-These two figures show the spectral energy density as a function of frequency with and without incorporation of quantum gravity effects for $D=3$ and $8$ (just for example) respectively.
-By incorporation of quantum gravity effects via MDR, in each figure the frequency at which the distribution maximizes has significant shift toward the higher frequencies and the height of the distribution increases too.
-Comparison among these two figures shows that as the number of spatial dimensions increases, the difference between two peaks (frequency shift) increases.
-Based on these figures, the effects of quantum gravity corrections get enhances as the number of spatial dimension's of the universe increases.
-In 4-dimensional space-time, classical equipartition theorem states that average energy per electromagnetic modes of black-body radiation is $T$ (with $k_{B}=1$).
-In ordinary quantum mechanics, this average is given by\, $\frac{\nu}{e^{\frac{\nu}{T}}-1} $.\, Now in a model universe with large extra dimensions and in the presence of quantum gravitational effects encoded in MDR, this average generalizes to
+So, there is a sharp difference between the results obtained in the presence of quantum gravity effects and the ones obtained in the absence of quantum gravity effects.
+This feature may provide in principle a direct clue to test the situation in the lab.